-Banana Smoothie Vs Banana Juice
+Banana Smoothie vs Banana Juice

-You came here to learn how to make banana juice and while banana smoothies are one way of doing it, and a really tasty way I’m going to show you some other ways you can make banana juice.
+You came here to learn how to make banana juice, and while banana smoothies are one way of doing it, I’m going to show you some other ways you can make banana juice.

 Alternative Banana Juices

-Blend Your Banana Separate
+1. Blend Your Banana Separately

-Juice The Banana First
+2. Juice The Banana First

-Alternatively You Can Make Banana Soft Serve
+3. Banana Soft Serve

 More Difficult Ways To Juice A Banana

-Microwave Method Of Making Banana Juice
+1. The Microwave Method Of Making Banana Juice

-Boil In A Bag Method To Liquify A Banana
+2. The Boil In A Bag Method To Liquify A Banana

-- Let it sit for 5 hours (told you it wasn’t quick!)
+- Let it sit for 5 hours (told you it wasn’t quick!).

-- Strain out the contents and enjoy.
+- Strain out the contents and enjoy!